bSI-InfraRoom/IFC-Specification/IFC4x3/Sections/Shared element data schemas/Schemas/IfcSharedInfrastructureElements/PropertySets/Pset_InSituTestCPT/Documentation.md

-Properties for in-situ CPT tests
+Properties for the results of Cone Penetration Tests/Cone Penetrometer Tests (CPTs).